Why It Works

 Heat the vegetable oil in a small pot over medium-high heat until shimmering.
 Add the sliced shallots and cook, stirring, until golden brown, about 3 minutes.
 Transfer immediately to a paper towel-lined plate.
 Reserve the cooking oil.

-Combine the shallot cooking oil with 1/2 cup (120ml) of the reserved juices and drippings from the steamed turkey.
-Add the water, sugar, soy sauce, Sichuan peppercorns, and the remaining 1/4 teaspoons each of salt and white pepper.
+Combine the shallot cooking oil with 1/2 cup (120ml) of reserved juices and drippings from the steamed turkey.
+Add water, sugar, soy sauce, Sichuan peppercorns, and remaining 1/4 teaspoon each of salt and white pepper.
 Add half of the fried shallots, saving the rest for garnish.
 Whisk mixture over medium heat to dissolve sugar.
-Bring to a gentle boil and simmer, uncovered until reduced by half, about 30 minutes.
+Bring to a gentle boil and simmer, uncovered until sauce is reduced by half, about 30 minutes.
 Strain sauce and discard solids.

 To serve, scoop rice into individual serving bowls and top with a mound of the shredded turkey meat.
 Spoon the sauce over each bowl.
 Finish with the fried shallots and cilantro for garnish.